tigerfarm/tigtaskrouterworker/README.md

 Then, from, https://github.com/tigerfarm/tigtaskrouterworker, click Deploy to Heroku button.
 Note, you will need to re-enter the above Config Vars.
 ````

-### Server side Application Programs

-The programs are called from the browser application using Ajax.

-getTrActivites.php : When initializing the browser side client, get the WorkSpace friendly name and the TaskRouter activities.

-generateTrToken.php?tokenPassword= + tokenPassword + &clientid= + clientId : given a client identity and the password, generate a token.

-conferenceEndFn.php?conferenceName= + theConference : given a conference SID, end the conference.

-taskReservationTaskFix.php?taskSid= + taskSid : given a task SID, if the status is wrapping, change it to completed.

-### Utility Programs

-conferenceListInProgress.php : List conferences that are in progress.

-taskDeleteAll.php : remove all tasks.

-taskReservationList.php : List task information.

-taskReservationListFix.php : List task information and, if the status is wrapping, change it to completed.

-workerStatus.js : Node.js program to list the status of all the WorkSpace workers.

-nodeHttpServer.js : Node.js web server program for testing this application on a local host.

 --------------------------------------------------------------------------------